F N B (FNB)

 Outbound Investments

-- In April 2025, F.N.B.
-Corporation entered into an agreement to acquire Raptor Partners LLC, an independent investment banking firm.
-This acquisition, expected to close in the second quarter of 2025, aims to expand FNB's capital markets capabilities and diversify non-interest income.
+- In April 2025, FNB announced its intention to acquire Raptor Partners LLC, an investment banking firm, to enhance its capital markets capabilities and diversify non-interest income.

 Capital Expenditures